developer-friendly/blog/docs/blog/posts/2024/0023-operational-authentication/index.md

     perhaps, will not allow subdomain cookies from `abc.localhost` to `xyz.localhost`.

-    Since Ory Kratos heavily relies on Cookie based authentication for any browser based application, that will break our setup and we will not make it through very long, sadly! :disappointed:
+    Since Ory Kratos heavily relies on Cookie authentication for any browser based application, that will break our setup and we will not make it through very long, sadly! :disappointed: